 The Hudkins family was good at violence, both real and imaginary.

-You had tough-as-nails boxer Ace Hudkins (aka "the Nebraska Wildcat"), who won the vast majority of his 200 career fights, never being knocked out.
+You had tough-as-nails boxer Ace Hudkins (a.k.a. "the Nebraska Wildcat”), who won the vast majority of his 200 career fights, never to be knocked out.
 He came close to a world middleweight title twice.

 The Hudkins gang wrecked wagons and felled horses for countless Westerns.
 They stunt-doubled for John Wayne and Lee Marvin, George C. Scott and Spencer Tracy.
 They taught Bette Davis and James Cagney how to ride a horse.
 They taught horses how to be ridden by Bette Davis and James Cagney.

 Hudkins Bros.
 Stables was among Hollywood’s largest horse suppliers in the Western’s heyday.
 Right next to the Warner Bros. studio, the stables at one point provided as much as 70 percent of the horses and livestock used by Hollywood.
 Roy Rogers’ Trigger came from the Hudkins stables.
 So did the Lone Ranger’s Silver.

 The fact is, if you saw a man fall off a horse on the big screen in the middle decades of the 20th century, there's a decent chance a Hudkins had something to do with it.

 “They worked with the major studios,” said Kristine Sader, great-niece of the elder Ace Hudkins.
 “Pretty much anybody at Warner Bros. in the ’30s and ’40s, they worked with.
 Anyone who needed horses."